 So, basically, we don't necessarily know why, but there is ample reason to include vinegar in your basic care of burn wounds.

 (Now, if someone could just do a study showing that kombucha has the same effect when used as a skin toner….)

 Okay, enough talking.
 Let's get to the good stuff. 🙂

 First of all, please note that this is a salve.
 Salves are typically made of a liquid oil base that is firmed up by the addition of a bit of wax, in this case, beeswax.

 You'll notice that I've also referred to this salve as a “cream,” such as in the title at the top of the page, and that's because there is the optional addition of a water-based liquid, in this case either aloe vera or rosewater.
 A cosmetic cream is a thick emulsion of a water and oil together, with or without other emulsifying agents besides the wax.

 And for an extra healing boost, you may infuse the oils with healing herbs before making the recipe.
-Comfrey and plantain are especially wonderful for this, and you can see a really fabulous tutorial on how to steep your oils on this post: How to Infuse Herbs in Oil for Natural Remedies
+Comfrey and plantain are especially wonderful for this, and I go into detail on how to infuse herbs in oil on this post: How to Infuse Herbs in Oil for Natural Remedies

 Know Your Ingredients

 Raw Honey – Honey is antibacterial, antiseptic, and anti-inflammatory, but must be in its raw state to be of use in wound healing.
 For burns, honey is especially useful because it stimulates new tissue growth, soothes the skin, and prevents primary infection.
 Raw Manuka honey is notably more effective, so much so that the FDA has actually approved one Manuka honey wound dressing for use in the US.
 (In fact, if you'd prefer not to make your own burn salve, you can find the 100% Manuka honey Medihoney Would Dressing at your local pharmacy or on Amazon.
 Click here to see more.)